rick4stley/rstar/README.md

 R* Tree implementation in Lua
 ## Description
 A [R* Tree](https://infolab.usc.edu/csci599/Fall2001/paper/rstar-tree.pdf) (pronounced r star tree) is a data structure which is meant to store n-dimensional boxes, in a way that makes queries, like range searches, very efficient.
-This is a variant of the [R-Tree](http://www-db.deis.unibo.it/courses/SI-LS/papers/Gut84.pdf): the key difference is that R* Trees optimize their structure over time.
-As items are inserted or deleted, this tree will get more robust and nodes will overlap the least.
+This is a variant of the [R-Tree](http://www-db.deis.unibo.it/courses/SI-LS/papers/Gut84.pdf): the key difference is that R* Tree optimizes its structure over time.
+As items are inserted or deleted, this tree will get more robust and nodes will overlap less.
 This implementation in particular works with *2D AABBs (Axis-Aligned Bounding-Boxes)*.

 ### What's this good for?